klaramozna/PSEMolDyn_GroupD/worksheet4/report/README.md

 * We suspect the reason why this optimization did not speed up our simulation is that a lot more time is spent on calculating forces, creating VectorDoubles etc, compared to the ```updateState``` function, as we saw in the profiling results.
 So this optimization is not significant in the grand scheme of things.
 * Because this optimization did not change anything, we didn't merge it into ```main```.
 If you want to look at it, it is in the last commit (6a4f19a) on the branch ```thermostat-optimization```.

+### Particle optimization ###
+* This optimization is based on the profiling results.
+The repeated construction of ```VectorDouble``` objects takes up around 5% of the time of the entire simulation.
+One reason we call the ```VectorDouble``` constructor so often is because the three-dimensional attributes in the ```Particle``` class (velocity, position...), are stored as an array.
+The ```Particle``` class offers a getters that return arrays, but most of the time, we do not just need the values, we need to perform calculations on attributes.
+For this reason, we most often use the ```get<attribute_name>Vector()``` getters that return a ```VectorDouble```.
+The same applies for the setters that take a ```VectorDouble``` as a parameter as well.
+* This leads to very frequently needing to construct a ```VectorDouble``` from an array and vice versa.
+To reduce the amount of ```VectorDouble``` and ```std::array``` constructor calls, we decided to store the attributes in ```Particle``` as ```VectorDouble``` instead of an array.
+* This optimization yielded results.
+We measured the performance once again with the falling drop simulation, this time not using the thermostat.
+Even with -O3 turned on, we measured a runtime around 10% lower after the optimization - ca 77 milliseconds before and ca 87 milliseconds after.
+(We say around, not exact numbers, because we measured each simulation at least two times and took an average, so that we can confirm that the difference is not a result of for example different OS scheduling during the simulation.)

 # Misc #